• About the MFG

 Head Keeper

 The species exhibited at Ivoloina Zoo reflect the reality that the majority of confiscated species are lemurs and tortoises but visitors can also observe amphibian and several other reptile species as well as native wildlife that inhabit the Parc.
-As Head Keeper, George, supervises a staff of seven keepers who care for the animals, maintain the grounds and answer questions for guests and students.
+As Head Keeper, Georges, supervises a staff of seven keepers who care for the animals, maintain the grounds and answer questions for guests and students.
 The MFG ensures that animal care standards at Ivoloina Zoo reflect those expected from modern zoos.
-Zoo professionals from MFG member institutions provide the animal staff with training in areas like husbandry methods, enrichment, record keeping.
+Zoo professionals from MFG member institutions provide the animal staff with training in areas like husbandry methods, enrichment, and record keeping.
 Scale training lemurs (below photo) is done to monitor weight as one measure of health.

 Center for Environmental Education